Indian wine: History

 Regarding the first wines of India, historians believe that these early plantings were used mostly for table grapes or grape juice rather than the production of an alcoholic beverage.
 During the Vedic period of the 2nd and 1st millennia, the tribes of the region were known for their indulgence in intoxicating drink and it seems probable that wine was a current beverage.
 The religious text of the Vedas mentions at least one alcoholic drink that may have been wine related -sura which seems to have been a type of rice wine that was fermented with honey.
-The first known mention of grape-based wines was in the late 4th century BC writings of Chanakya who was the chief minister of Emperor Chandragupta Maurya.
+The first known mention of grape-based wines was in the late 4th century BC writings of Chanakya, who was the chief minister of Mauryan Emperor Chandragupta Maurya.
 In his writings, Chanakya condemns the use of alcohol while chronicling the emperor and his court's frequent indulgence of a style of grape wine known as Madhu.

 In the centuries that would follow, wine became the privileged drink of the Kshatriya or dominant class while the oppressed caste typically drank alcohol made from wheat, barley and millet.
 Under the rule of the Muslim Mughal Empire, alcohol was prohibited in accordance with Islamic dietary laws.
 However, there are written reports about at least one Mughal ruler, Jahangir and Babur for example, who were fond of wine.
 In the 16th century, Portuguese colonists at Goa introduced port-style wine and the production of fortified wines soon spread to other regions.
 Under British rule during the Victorian era, viticulture and winemaking was strongly encouraged as a domestic source for the British colonists.
 Vineyards were planted extensively through the Baramati, Kashmir and Surat regions.
 In 1883 at the Calcutta International Exhibition, Indian wines were showcased to a favorable reception.
 The Indian wine industry was reaching a peak by the time the phylloxera epidemic made its way to country and devastated its vineyards.

 It was a long road for the Indian wine industry to recover from the devastation at the end of the 19th century.
 Unfavorable religious and public opinion on alcohol developed and culminated in the 1950s when many of India's states prohibited alcohol.
 Vineyards were either uprooted or encouraged to convert to table grape and raisin production.
 Some areas, like Goa, continued to produce wine but the product was normally very sweet and highly alcoholic.
 The turning point of the modern Indian wine industry occurred in the early 1980s with the founding of The Tonia Group in the state of Goa.
 With the assistance of French winemakers, The Tonia Group began to import Vitis vinifera grape varieties like Cabernet Sauvignon, Chardonnay, Pinot blanc, Pinot noir and Ugni blanc and started making still and sparkling wines.
 Other wineries soon followed as the emergence of India's growing middle class fueled the growth and development of the Indian wine industry.